 The "First Class Advertising - The Enduring Magic of Airports" research provides an updated perspective on air passenger profiles, their relationship with the airport environment and their perception of advertising within airports.
-Our research provides an updated perspective on air passenger profiles, their relationship with the airport environment and their perception of advertising within airports.

 It reaffirms the premium value of flyers as an audience group, underscores the imperative of a sustainable transition amid heightened consumer awareness of climate change and outlines industry commitments to address this crucial issue.